Male figure

 They could also be “displayed before the warriors massed on the eve of battle “2.

-Expressing the vital links between the clan and the world of the ancestors, these large sculptures, guarantors of the clan’s well-being, were preciously “arranged in the ceremonial house of men and conceived as beings endowed with a soul “3.
+Expressing the vital links between the clan and the world of the ancestors, these large sculptures, guarantors of the clan’s well-being, were preciously “arranged in the ceremonial house of the men and conceived as beings endowed with a soul “3.

 They were represented standing on a circular base or in the shape of a monoxyle dome.

 The character’s spirit could appear in a dream at the home of a renowned member of the clan, talking and singing to him or her.
-The character played a decisive role in the clan’s well-being in terms of hunting, initiation and love.
+The figure played a decisive role in the clan’s well-being in terms of hunting, initiation and love.

 Among the very small number of ancient bero kandimbong statues on the art market, the one collected by Father Georg Höltker is one of the most remarkable examples of the styles developed in the region around the mouth of the Sepik.